clearm1/Portfolio/README.md

 -Hello, I'm @clearm1\
 -📚I attend Walpole High School\
 -🏖️I enjoy taking long walks on the beach\
--🏞️Climbing is one of my preferred pastimes\
+-🏞️Climbing is one of my preferred pasttimes\
 -🙌I am left handed\
 -😺Cats are superior to dogs